Traveling waves with continuous profile for hyperbolic Keller-Segel equation: Introduction

 Our original motivation comes from the description of cells motion in a Petri dish.
 In a previous paper \cite{FGM-20}, we derived a two-dimensional version of \eqref{1.1} to model the cell-cell repulsion in a Petri dish.
 We considered that cells grow in a circular domain (the Petri dish) and generate a repulsive gradient that pushes back neighboring cells.
 We built a numerical simulation framework to study the solutions of the partial differential equation and compared the results to some real experiments realized by Pasquier and collaborators \cite{Pas-Mag-Bou-Web-11}.
 When starting from an isolated disk-like islet, the solution of the PDE looks like an expanding disk whose radius seems to be growing at a constant speed.
 We can study the shape of an expanding islet by considering traveling waves for \eqref{1.1}.
 Previously, we studied the well-posedness of the problem \eqref{1.1} in \cite{FGM-21A} and proved the existence of an asymptotic propagation discontinuous profile --- a traveling wave --- in \cite{FGM-21B}, corresponding to an initial data that is equal to 0 outside of some bounded region.
 In other words, in \cite{FGM-21B}, we considered the case of an initial population of cells with compact support: no cell exists initially outside of the islet.
 The traveling waves constructed in \cite{FGM-21B} are called \textit{sharp} because the transition between the occupied space (the area where $u(t, x)>0$) and the empty space (when $u(t, x)=0$) occurs at some finite position.
 We also proved in \cite{FGM-21B} that sharp traveling waves are necessarily discontinuous.
 Our model is related to the study of Ducrot et al. \cite{ducrot2011vitro} who introduced a complete model of in-vitro cell dynamics with many different behaviors at the cellular level.
 Other features of closely related models have been investigated in \cite{Duc-Fu-Mag-18, Duc-Mag-14, ducrot2020one, Hamel2020, Henderson}.

 In the previous paper, we proved the existence of sharp traveling waves for \eqref{1.1}.
 Our goal here is to complete the description of existing traveling waves that are not sharp.
 Formally, our work relates to the result of de Pablo and Vazquez \cite{Pablo-Vazquez}, who studied the existence of sharp and not sharp traveling waves for a porous medium equation.
 The porous medium equation corresponds (formally) to the case $\sigma \to 0$.
-So far, the convergence of the traveling waves when $\sigma \to 0$ has been observed only numerically in \cite{FGM-21B}.
-Such a question remains open.
+The convergence of the traveling waves when $\sigma \to 0$ has been observed only numerically in \cite{FGM-21B} and proved in \cite{GrietteHendersonTuranova}, where the authors also propose an alternate method for the construction of discontinuous fronts by vanishing viscosity among other results.

-\textbf{The notion of solution:} In order to give a sense of the solution \eqref{1.1}, we first assume that $x \to p(t,x)$ is regular enough.
+\textbf{The notion of solution:} {Throughout this paper we impose that $p\in\LL^\infty(\mathbb{R})$ so the second line of \eqref{1.1} has a unique solution for a given $u(t, \cdot)\in\LL^\infty(\mathbb{R})$.} In order to give a sense of the solution \eqref{1.1}, we first assume that $x \to p(t,x)$ is regular enough.
 Then the nonlinear diffusion can be understood as

 and by using the second equation of \eqref{1.1} we obtain

 Therefore, the system \eqref{1.1} is understood for $t \geq 0$ and $x \in \R$ as

 with the initial distribution